Woman shot to death while confronting burglars in Gresham

 A woman was shot to death Wednesday night while confronting burglars in Gresham on the South Side.

-About 7:45 p.m., the 21-year-old walked out to the garage of a home in the 7500 block of South Wolcott Street while it was being burglarized and attempted to confront the burglars, Chicago police said.
+Jessica Hudson, 21, walked out to a garage in the 7500 block of South Wolcott Street about 7:45 p.m. and was shot by one of the burglars, Chicago police said.

-One of the burglars opened fire striking her in the chest, back and arm, police said.
-She was pronounced dead at the scene.
-She has not yet been identified.
+The woman was hit in the chest, back and arm, and pronounced dead at the scene.
+Her name was released Thursday morning by the Cook County medical examiner’s office.

 There was no one in custody.